mjendza/azure-bicep-sandbox/doc/adr/2024-10-07-blue-green/adr.md

   - Not fully isolated - same .Net Core version, KeyVault, etc.

 ## Decision
-First implementation should follow the basic case.
+The first implementation should follow the basic case.
 The V2 can be implemented later.

 ## Other Related ADRs
 Empty